-A) [8 pts] Amdahl's Law
+[8 pts] Amdahl's Law

-What assumption is made by Amdahl's Law about the parallelizable fraction of a program?
+hat assumption is made by Amdahl's Law about the parallelizable fraction of a program?

-What are the three major reasons why this assumption may not hold?
+That it is perfectly parallelizable.

-1)
+hat are the three major reasons why this assumption may not hold?

-2)
+Synchronization overhead

-3)
+Load imbalance overhead

-B) [9 pts] Locking
+Resource sharing overhead

-Give three reasons why a lock may be required statically for program correctness but may not be needed
+9 pts] Locking

-dynamically?
+ive three reasons why a lock may be required statically for program correctness but may not be needed rnamically?

-1)
+Threads may not update the shared data protected by the lock.

-2)
+Threads may update disjoint parts of the shared data structure protected by the lock.

-3)
+Threads may not contend for the lock.